rydens/multiuser/README.md

 I wrote everything, so that means that there are probably numerous ways to do something better.

+Also, there are numerous files that are just there for testing concepts, like `args` or `usertest`, and once I'm finished, they will disappear.

 Anyways, on to the contents!

 ## `push`